 - Add all of the rest of the ingredients apart from the basil leaves.
 Stir to make sure everything is evenly mixed through.
 Ensure the chicken is coated and covered with the stock and the canned tomatoes.

 - Heat on top of the stove until is gently bubbling - about 5 minutes.

 - Transfer to the oven and cook for 45 minutes to an hour.
 Test a piece of chicken to ensure is cooked.

-- Serve with brown or white rice, potatoes, or crusty bread.
+- Serve with brown or white rice, quinoa, cauliflower rice or potatoes.

-To make dish paleo friendly remove the cannellini beans and serve with cauliflower rice or sweet potato.
+- To make the chicken stew Paleo-friendly remove the cannellini beans and serve with cauliflower rice or sweet potato.

 - The above nutrition calculations are based on it serving 6 people.
 This stew will serve 6-8 people.